centau/ecr/docs/tuts/crashcourse.md

 A view allows you to look into the registry and get all entities with a specific set of components.

-A view guarantees that all entities returned will have *at least* all the components specified.
+A view guarantees that all entities returned will have *at least* all of the components specified.

 ```lua